This post may contain affiliate links. Please read our privacy policy.

 Toss a scoop onto a green salad, use it to make a sandwich or a wrap, or serve it on crackers.

-As for the best bread to make a chicken salad sandwich, personal favorites are a roll (Kaiser, Portuguese, or any deli roll), rye bread, sourdough bread, and country white bread.
+As for the best bread to make a sandwich, personal favorites are a roll (Kaiser, Portuguese, or any deli roll), rye bread, sourdough bread, and country white bread.
 Toasting your bread adds another satisfying layer of texture and flavor.
 Two other really great and special-feeling options: homemade biscuit or a croissant, halved horizontally and filled with chicken salad is a fine, fine lunch.

 FAQs

-I love a chicken salad with grapes and also one with lots of fresh herbs, but for this chicken salad recipe, loads of flavor and texture are provided by a combo of relish, olives, celery, onions, radishes, and tarragon.
+I love a chicken salad with grapes and also one with lots of fresh herbs, but for this recipe, loads of flavor and texture are provided by a combo of relish, olives, celery, onions, radishes, and tarragon.

 In this recipe, yes, absolutely!
 It adds a bit of salty-sweet-sour flavor, and also provides some texture and moisture to the chicken.